 RULE 62.
-Matters Not Covered in These Rules. - Except as herein set out, the rules of Mason's Manual of Legislative Procedure shall govern the operation of the House.
+Matters Not Covered in These Rules. - Except as herein set out, the rules of Mason's Manual of Legislative Procedure, 2010 Edition, shall govern the operation of the House.
+Custom and usage may supplement these rules or Mason's Manual, but may not supercede them.

 SECTION 2.
 This resolution is effective upon adoption.